Medical staff committees.

 The committee shall consist of medical staff members appointed in accordance with paragraph (A)(3) of rule 3335-111-09 of the Administrative Code.

-- To consider issues of licensed independent practitioner health or impairment whenever a self-referral or referral is requested by an affected member or another member or committee of the medical staff, CHRI hospital staff, or any other individual.
+- To consider issues of licensed practitioner health or impairment whenever a self-referral or referral is requested by an affected member or another member or committee of the medical staff, CHRI hospital staff, or any other individual.

 - To provide appropriate counsel, referral, and monitoring until the rehabilitation is complete and periodically thereafter, if required, to enable the medical staff member to obtain appropriate diagnosis and treatment, and to provide appropriate standards of care.